 - Available in sizes:

 - Large Chips: (Average chip size: 1/4" to 1/2", with some variance)

 - Small Chips: (Average chip size: 1/8" to 1/4", with some variance)

-- Coarse Sand: Available in Ghost White color.
-(Sand size is about like coarse sea-salt)
+- Sand: Available in most colors (Sand size is about like coarse sea-salt)

 - Coverage: Coverage will vary.
 Average use for a fairly dense 'glow' effect is one 0.5 lbs bag of Glow Rocks spread over a 10 sq. ft. area.

 - Use: For precast concrete, spread the Glow Rocks over the form material as desired.
 For GFRC, spray the face coat over the Rocks.
 For Wetcast, you may want to use small amounts of silicone to hold the Glow Rocks in place, so they don't 'float' up into the concrete, and away from your finished surface.
 For in-place concrete, just broadcast over the freshly placed concrete, and carefully trowel down into the surface.
 Cast in place can make seeing the Glow Rocks difficult if they get pushed under the cream, so you may need to lightly sand the concrete later, or us a muriatic acid wash to eat away a little of the concrete surface to help expose the Glow Rocks again.

 FAQ Glow In The Dark Rocks Glass Aggregate - Photoluminescent: